CannaParts/LetsGrowSmart/FastVegaFlowerLowPower.md

 - A regular week is 7 Days.
 - S_Weeks are flexible with a real duration from 4 to 6 Days.

-**The age of a plant depends almost just on the sum of day & night cycles.
+**The age of a plant depends much more on the count of day & night cycles than on the absolute duration it takes to get this count of cycles done.
 Independent if the cycles are following the 24h model or a smarter model.**

 <br>